post-kerbin-mining-corporation/NearFutureProps/README.md

-# Near Future Props 0.2.1
+# Near Future Props 0.2.2
 This is an IVA props set for Kerbal Space Program, useful for building detailed internal spaces.
 It has all sorts of fun parts, some inspired by real space gadgets, some by general science, and some that are just fun.

 ## Recent Changes

-**0.2.1**
+**0.2.2**
-* Fixed export layer of rack props
+* Fixed export of Rack Glovebox prop
-* Adjusted some MFD textures
-* Adjusted a few broken pivots on some props
-* Some props now have animations (Lights: Prop_Light_On, Racks: PropAnimate)
-* New Poster prop set courtesy of soldat_du_discotheque
-* New Labels prop set - lit labels for labelling things
+* New prop set - Gym, includes stationary bike, treadmill, free weights and gym mats
+* New prop set - Plants, includes potato, tomato and kale plants, potato and tomato props, as well as hydroponic planters and a flowerpot
-* New Sockets prop set - electrical, USB and network sockets New round and conference table props
+* New prop set - Tanks, includes wall mounted and simple cylinder gas tanks, with O2, N2, H2O, generic explosive, generic flammable and generic poisonous versions
-* New habitation props - pillows and sanitary station door
-* New internal cabin door prop
+* New rack props - Work bench, drawer, server w/drive bays, power distribution station, power monitor science gadget, data logger science gadget

 ## Prop List
 The following props are in this package